TheTechnobear/SSP/releases/clds/readme.txt

 # Clds : Texture synthesizer

+clds - an implementation of Mutable Instrument Clouds for the Percussa SSP.

 ## Change Log

-1.1.0 requires new ssp firmware !
-new cv parameters mix,spread,freeze, feedback,reverb
+1.2.0 requires new ssp firmware for vst sdk 2 ! new cv input parameters mix,spread,freeze, feedback,reverb
+separate trig and freeze to different cv inputs ssp preset now stores/loads vst parameters clicking encoder resets values

+note: you will loose presets, as these are now stored in the SSP preset

+1.1.0 internal release only - code cleanup

 1.0.0 Initial Release